awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/dotnet-devenv.md

 Integrated development environments \(IDEs\) provide a wide range of features that facilitate application development\.
 If you haven't used an IDE for \.NET development, try Visual Studio Community to get started\.

-Visit the [Visual Studio Community homepage](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx) to download and install Visual Studio Community\.
+Visit the [Visual Studio Community](https://www.visualstudio.com/vs/community/) page to download and install Visual Studio Community\.

 ## Installing the AWS Toolkit for Visual Studio<a name="dotnet-devenv-toolkit"></a>